 8. Chest Tightness

-Patients with AFib often report on experiencing tightness, and even pain, located in their chest.
+Patients with AFib often report experiencing tightness, and even pain, located in their chest.
 Anyone who has had experience with acid reflux probably is not too much worried about this particular symptom.
 But the difference between chest tightness caused by AFib and that caused by acid reflux is that an antacid will not help.

 Also, acid reflux is often caused by certain foods and drinks such as coffee, alcohol, fatty, and spicy foods.